Car AC Turns Off At Wide Open Throttle: 3 Potential Causes

 How Does Car AC Compressor Work?

-The AC compressor compresses the refrigerant gas, which is then passed through the condenser, evaporator and expansion valve.
-This process cools the air that circulates inside the vehicle.
+The AC compressor squeezes the refrigerant gas.
+The gas then goes through the condenser, evaporator and valve for expansion.
+This makes the air inside the car cool.

-Here are the basic components of the car AC compressor system:
+Here are the basic parts of the car AC compressor:

-• Magnetic Coil: This is the part of the compressor that engages the AC compressor clutch with the pulley.
+- Magnetic Coil: This coil engages the AC clutch with the pulley.

 You can watch the following Youtube video to understand the operation of an AC compressor: